 You may think that after you get a traffic ticket and pay the fine, the consequences are over.
 This cannot be further from the truth.
-There are many consequences of traffic tickets that can have serious and long-term effects.
+Traffic tickets can have serious and long-term effects.
 Certain traffic offences even carry the punishment of jail time.

-It is important to understand these consequences of traffic tickets in order to determine if you need to defend yourself against tickets.
-Even one ticket can end up costing well over several thousand dollars each year.
+It is important to understand these consequences of traffic tickets in order to determine if you need to defend yourself against your traffic ticket.
+Even one ticket can end up costing you several thousand dollars each year.

 Here is a brief overview some of the consequences of traffic tickets that you may experience:

 Driver Penalty Point premiums are one of the main consequences of traffic tickets.
 Driver Penalty point premiums are assessed annually based on the number of Driver Penalty Points you accumulate.
 Most traffic tickets carry with them some Driver Penalty Points.
 If you have three or more Driver Penalty Points in a one-year period, you will have to pay the premiums.
 The more points you accumulate, the higher the premiums are.
 Defending against a traffic ticket will help prevent you from paying these premiums.